Gwynne Wilcox

-Gwynne A. Wilcox is an American attorney who has served as a board member of the National Labor Relations Board since August 2021.
+Gwynne A. Wilcox is an American attorney who has served on the National Labor Relations Board (NLRB).

 Early life and education

 Wilcox obtained a Bachelor of Arts from Syracuse University and a Juris Doctor from the Rutgers Law School.

 Career

-Wilcox is a Fellow of the College of Labor and Employment Lawyers.
+Wilcox is a fellow of the College of Labor and Employment Lawyers.
 She is also a member of the Labor and Employment Law sections of both the American Bar Association and New York State Bar Association.
 She is a partner at Levy Ratner, P.C, an employment law firm that deals with unions.
 Part of Wilcox's work is to represent unions before the NLRB.

-Nomination to NLRB
+NLRB

-On May 26, 2021, President Joe Biden nominated Wilcox to be a member of the National Labor Relations Board.
+On May 26, 2021, President Joe Biden nominated Wilcox to be a member of the National Labor Relations Board (NLRB).
 The Senate HELP Committee held hearings on her nomination on July 15, 2021.
 On July 21, 2021, the committee favorably reported her nomination to the Senate floor.
 Wilcox was confirmed by the entire Senate on July 28, 2021, by a roll call vote of 52–47.
 She was sworn into her position on August 4, 2021.
+With the appointment, Wilcox became the first Black woman to be a member of the NLRB.

+On June 2, 2023, President Biden nominated Wilcox for a second term on the board.
+Her nomination was favorably reported by the Senate's HELP committee on July 12, 2023, and confirmed by the full Senate on September 6, 2023.
+Her seat was briefly vacant as her initial term expired on August 27, 2023.
+She was designated chair in December 2024 after the term of former chair Lauren McFerran expired.